 Are you a digital marketer tired of struggling to move prospects through the funnel?
 You’re not alone.
-Maybe you’re not serving them the content they’re really looking for in order to move to the next stage in the funnel.
+Many marketers not serving the right message to the right person with the right content, at the right time.

 If you’re new to the term, a buyer journey (or customer journey) is the path (buying process) a potential customer takes before making a purchase.
 We define the different stages of the buyer journey as: